renatonmag/fsbroker/README.md

 - Recursively add directories to the watch list
 - Apply custom filters while pre-processing events

+## Changelog
+- (New v0.1.3) Fix a problem where fsnotify would not detect file changes on macOS if the file was cleared.

 ## Installation

 To install FS Broker, use `go get`: